ArielCyber/Cisco_Ariel_Uni_API_security_challenge/README.md

 All the datasets contain HTTP traffic of API requests and responses.

 The datasets are:
-1. Dataset_1: Basic API traffic containing the least number of attacks.
+1.	**Dataset_1** - The most basic API traffic containing the least number of attacks and endpoints.
+Will basically enable to have a soft start.

 ```
 Dataset baseline score: